-To show you what I think should be done whenever working with a client.
+To show you what I think should be done when helping buyers and sellers.

-- I’ll evaluate the value of your chosen home with a 12 page home audit I designed, plus an evaluation worksheet that involves about 2-3 hours of preparation.
+- We’ll evaluate the value of your chosen home with a 12-page home audit we designed, plus an evaluation worksheet that involves about 2-3 hours of preparation.

-- Negotiate the best agreement for you, not only price but clauses that I deem necessary to protect you and your family.
+- Negotiate the best agreement for you, price and clauses that we deem necessary to protect you and your family.

 - Guide you to locate the best mortgage in the market for your situation if required.

 - Make the entire process as hassle-free as possible.
-We have the administrative talent that has been doing transactions for 20 years plus!
+We have the administrative talent doing transactions for 20 years plus!

 - Everything you do and say is confidential.

-- When a client, you will receive my ‘Dedicated Home Buyer’ binder with everything you need to know about buying a home, your checklists, moving tips and things to consider as you are getting ready to move.
+- When a client, you will receive our ‘Dedicated Home Buyer’ manual with everything you need to know about buying a home, your checklists, moving tips and things to consider as you are getting ready to move.

-- Meet with you to discuss your needs and desires;
+- Meet to discuss your needs and desires;

 - Highlight various neighbourhoods to determine which ones are best suited to your needs.